Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 After setting the functional form of the perturbed potential, we find the initial coordinate $\phi_0$ by requiring the number of efolds $N\gtrsim 65$.
 When assessing physical models, $\phi_{\mathrm{CMB}}$ is determined a-posteriori by finding the value of $\phi$ at, for instance, 60 efolds before the end of inflation.
 A very similar process is fully elaborated in \cite{Wolfson:2016vyx,Wolfson:2021utn}.
-However, in this case we set $\phi_{\mathrm{CMB}}\equiv 0$ as explained previously. \\
+However, in this case we set $\phi_{\mathrm{CMB}}\equiv 0$ for reasons explained previously. \\ { }

 In Figure~\ref{fig:SMF_fullAssymetry} we see that as little as a $0.1\%$ perturbation can yield over $1\%$ asymmetry in response.
-Moreover, even if the response is linear, fitting the data we find that above $\sim 0.5\%$ perturbation should consistently yields over $1\%$ asymmetry in response.
+Moreover, even if the response is linear, fitting the data we find that above $\sim 0.5\%$ perturbation should consistently yield over $1\%$ asymmetry in response.
 The fluctuations in binned response is due to the relatively small number of cases simulated.
 We assume that with enough such simulations, the fluctuations eventually subside.
-This implies that the predictive value of the analytic term is severely constricted.
+This implies that, in the case of perturbed small field models, the predictive value of the analytic term is severely constricted.